emad-elsaid/library/README.md

 - Has a feature to lend my books to other people
 - Doesn't track me

-What's done so far:
+# What's done so far:

 - So far it's single user. for local use
 - Allows adding books and taking pictures for covers from phones.
 - Allows creating book shelves
 - Each book can be put in one shelf like real books. no multiple lists nonsense.

-Guideline:
+- User login

+# Guidelines

 - Keep it simple
 - Minimize dependencies